Janka Filistovič: Covert operation inside Soviet Belarus

-“Our ... goal is to defend the pure, passionate, feelings of love for the Fatherland inherent in the Belarusian youth.
+"Our ... goal is to defend the pure, passionate, feelings of love for the Fatherland inherent in the Belarusian youth.
 We aimed to preserve in the hearts of our youth valuable... elements, helping them to find strength, harden and dedicate themselves to their homeland.
-[R]etaining faith in the future, we must boldly look forward, knowing that the truth will prevail.”
+[R]etaining faith in the future, we must boldly look forward, knowing that the truth will prevail."

 Death and memory

-Filistovič was sentenced to death and executed around 11 November 1953.
+Filistovič was sentenced to death and executed on 22 November 1953.
 The place of his burial is not known.

 While excluded from history books in Lukashenka’s Belarus, he is commemorated by the Belarusian diaspora as a hero who “return[ed] ... to Belarus from the West in order to fight for Belarus’ independence”.